hirememorey/resilience-basketball/foundational_principles.md

     *   Quality of teammates and opponents.
 5.  **Start with a Clear "Why":** Every line of code and every statistical test must be in service of answering the Central Research Question.
 We will avoid analysis for the sake of analysis.

-## 6. The "Playoff Resilience Score": A Refined Two-Pillar Framework
+## 6. The "Extended Playoff Resilience Score": A Five-Pathway Framework

-This section outlines the refined, first-principles logic for quantifying an NBA player's playoff resilience.
-The original "Method Resilience" score accurately measured the consistency of a player's offensive *process*, but it did not directly account for the consistency of their actual *performance*.
-A player could maintain their style perfectly but become significantly less effective.
+This section outlines the comprehensive, first-principles logic for quantifying an NBA player's playoff resilience through multiple pathways.
+The extended framework recognizes that resilience is not one-dimensional - players can achieve playoff success through different combinations of specialization and versatility.

-To address this, the refined "Playoff Resilience Score" is a composite metric built on two distinct pillars: **Performance Resilience (The "What")** and **Method Resilience (The "How")**.
+The "Extended Playoff Resilience Score" is a composite metric built on five distinct pathways: **Versatility**, **Specialization**, **Scalability**, **Dominance**, and **Evolution**.

-### Pillar 1: Performance Resilience (The "What")
+### Pathway 1: Versatility Resilience (Method Diversity)

-This pillar directly answers the most critical question: **Does the player's raw effectiveness and output decline under playoff pressure?** It measures the change in fundamental efficiency and production metrics that directly impact winning.

-1.  **Core Metrics**: We will track the delta (change) between the regular season and playoffs for the following key performance indicators:
-    *   **True Shooting Percentage (TS%)**: The foundational measure of scoring efficiency.
-A significant drop here indicates a player is missing more shots.
-    *   **Points Per Possession (PPP)**: A comprehensive measure of how effectively a player converts opportunities into points across all their offensive actions.
-    *   **Turnover Percentage (TOV%)**: Measures a player's ball security and decision-making under increased defensive pressure.
-    *   **Usage-Adjusted Efficiency**: We will also analyze the change in efficiency metrics (like TS%) in the context of any change in the player's Usage Rate.
-This helps distinguish a player whose efficiency drops because they are shouldering a much larger offensive burden from one who simply becomes less effective in the same role.

-2.  **Calculation**:
-    *   `Performance Resilience Score = Weighted average of the playoff-to-regular-season deltas of the core metrics.`
-    *   The goal is a score that reflects the stability of a player's tangible offensive output.

-### Pillar 2: Method Resilience (The "How")

-This pillar, which was the foundation of the original model, remains crucial for diagnosing *why* a player's performance might change.
-It answers the question: **Is the player's offensive process and versatility compromised by targeted defensive schemes?** It quantifies the stability of a player's offensive style.
+This pathway measures a player's ability to maintain offensive effectiveness through diversified methods, making it harder for defenses to target specific weaknesses.

 #### Core Concept: The Diversity Score